aklivity/zilla-plus-aws-templates/amazon-msk/cdk/web-streaming/README.md

     "cloudwatch":
     {
         "disable": false,
+        "logs":
+        {
-        "logGroupName": "<your cloudwatch log group name>",
+            "group": "<your cloudwatch log group name>"
+        },
+        "metrics":
+        {
-        "metricsNamespace": "<your cloudwatch metrics namespace>"
+            "namespace": "<your cloudwatch metrics namespace>"
         }
+    }
 ```

 By default CloudWatch metrics and logging is enabled.
-To disable CloudWatch logging and metrics, set the `cloudwatchDisabled` context variable to `true`.
+To disable CloudWatch logging and metrics, set the `cloudwatch.disabled` context variable to `true`.

 You can create or use existing log groups and metric namespaces in CloudWatch.